-If you’re thinking about writing a memoir, but wondering how to start, or when to start, or whether to start—here’s a couple of tips.
+If you’re thinking about writing a memoir, but wondering how to start, or when to start, or whether to start—perhaps I can help.
+Here’s a couple of tips.

-Tip One: A memoir, unlike an autobiography, does not strive to capture the entire life story, It focuses instead on memorable moments, key turning points, and peak experiences.
-Each of these these mini-memoirs may possess an inner unity, and each may stand alone.
-Taken together, however, they may (probably will) tell a larger story.
+A memoir, unlike an autobiography, does not strive to capture the entire life story, front to back.
+It focuses instead on memorable moments, key turning points, transformative events, and peak experiences.

-Tip Two: Superb writers require good editors.
+Superb writers require good editors.
 Merely good writers require superb editors—but all writing requires some editing.
 Don’t go it alone.
-I can provide a range of manuscript editing services, while also serving as writing coach, creative consultant, and overall booster—helping you maintain momentum and keeping you on track.
+I can provide a range of manuscript editing services, while also serving (if desired) as an associate writer.

 I’m always up for some “book chat.”
 An initial consultation will get us started.
-We can assess your writing and editing needs—and go from there.
-We may find creative ways to combine your personal, family, and career histories.
+We can assess your research, writing, and editing needs—and go from there.
+We may find creative ways to combine your personal, career, and family histories.